ASMAK-Bilisim/bondi-base-buildathon/README.md

 - `cds-contracts`
 - `claim-mock-usdc`
 - `base-namer`

 Each subdirectory focuses on different functionalities of the project.

 ## Access and Functionality

-We have deployed three websites on Vercel, with subdomains of our secondary domain pointing to each site to enable the functionalities outlined in this project.
-Our smart contracts are live on the Base Sepolia network.
+We have deployed three websites on Vercel, with subdomains of our secondary domain, [democratize.bond](https://democratize.bond), pointing to each site to enable the functionalities outlined in this project.
+Our smart contracts are live on the Base Sepolia network, and our main domain is [bondifinance.io](https://www.bondifinance.io/).

 ### Deployed Websites